Enjoy this video about cocktail gardening and instructions on how to grow mint, basil and cilantro for your favorite drinks!

-Cilantro is an exotic herb with a musky flavor that some consider an “acquired” taste and is popular in Mexican and Asian cuisine.
+Cilantro is an exotic herb with a musky flavor that some consider an “acquired” taste.
+It is popular in Mexican and Asian cuisine.

 I love it!

-Once temperatures rise, cilantro bolts and starts to flower and set seed and your leaf harvest is over.
+Once temperatures rise, cilantro bolts and starts to flower and set seed, and then your leaf harvest is over.

-Place your container cilantro in a sun/part shade site so that it doesn’t overheat and stimulate flower growth.
+Place your container cilantro in a partly sunny/partly shaded site so that it doesn’t overheat and stimulate flower growth.